Quentin Rd.General Information

 The State owns 8.83 miles and four bridges and is responsible for the maintenance of all the following PennDot roads within the Township: Cumberland Street (RT.
 422), Colebrook Road (Rt.
 241), Cornwall Road, Mill Street (Rt.
-422 to Walnut Mill St.), and 22nd Street (Rt.
-422 to Chestnut St.).
+422 to Cleona Blvd.), and Quentin Rd.
+(Rt.
+72).
 If there is concern or problem on one of these State Roads, contact the local PennDot Garage at 272-6637.

 Highway Department Employees

-The full time employees are: Rich Royer, Highway Foreman, Roy Oxenreider, Skip Binner, and Mike Gruber, Highway Workers.
-Please contact Tom Long with any questions, concerns, or problems regarding Township’s highway issues.
+The full time employees are: Rich Royer, Highway Foreman, Roy Oxenreider, and Mike Gruber, Highway Workers.
+Please contact Justin Thompson with any questions, concerns, or problems regarding Township’s highway issues.

 Township’s Recycling Drop-off Site

 Constructed in the fall of 2008 and located next to the Township Administration Building, the Recycling Drop-Off Site allows residents to drop off brush and yard waste materials in the rear portion of the site (fee charged for this service).
 The front entrance, off of 18th Street, is for the FREE drop off of recyclable newspaper, corrugated cardboard, and mixed paper/phone books/magazines.
 The Highway Department is responsible for maintenance of the site and collection & disposal of the recyclable materials.
 (See Recycling department for more details and regulations.)